zglzglak47/golang-backend-codebase/README.md

 # golang-backend-codebase
-some codes that are the good practice for golang backend develoement and try to make them more reusable
+Some codes that are the good practices for golang backend develoement and try to make them more reusable